ON Semiconductor Corporation (ON) Stock Could Soon Reward Patient Investors

 Sponsored

-The stock witnessed a -3.10% loss in the last 1 month and extending the period to 3 months gives it a 15.13%, and is 3.18% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.72% over the week and 3.69% over the month.
+The stock witnessed a -9.72% loss in the last 1 month and extending the period to 3 months gives it a 15.82%, and is -0.13% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.25% over the week and 3.95% over the month.

 ON Semiconductor Corporation (ON) Top Institutional Holders